Day of Embarkation at the Port of Miami

 - You should also consider carrying on other essential items or valuables you may need during the first day on the ship, such as medications, sunglasses, sunscreen, cameras, cell phones, etc.

 NOTE: DO NOT PACK YOUR PASSPORT OR CRUISE DOCUMENTS IN YOUR CHECKED LUGGAGE.
-Carry on your Boarding Pass, eDocs, passport or birth certificate, Government issued photo ID, and other relevant identification.
+Carry on your SetSail Pass, passport or birth certificate, Government issued photo ID, and other relevant identification.

-What Not to Pack: No illegal substances, no alcohol (except those allowed by NCL below) or non-alcoholic beverages, “unsealed” food, weapons, or pets.
-The use of illegal drugs is strictly prohibited onboard Norwegian Cruise Lines.
+What Not to Pack: No illegal substances, no alcohol (except those allowed by Royal Caribbean below) or non-alcoholic beverages, “unsealed” food, weapons, or pets.
+The use of illegal drugs is strictly prohibited onboard Royal Caribbean cruises.
 All US and International laws pertaining to drug use should be respected, and will strictly be enforced.

 Checking-In at the Cruise Terminal

-After going through security, you will proceed to the check-in desk.
-At that desk, you will present your passport (or birth certificate and Government Issued Photo ID) and your Boarding Pass to an NCL agent.
-In addition to checking you in for the cruise, the agent will take your form of payment (credit card or cash deposit) for all of your onboard charges.
+If you forget your SetSail pass, you will have to find the check-in desk.
+At that desk, you will present your passport (or birth certificate and Government Issued Photo ID) to the RCI agent.
+The RCI agent will assist you in checking you in and printing your SetSail pass.